RenderKit/ospray/README.md

 | OSP\_OUT\_OF\_MEMORY    | there is not enough memory to execute the command     |
 | OSP\_UNSUPPORTED\_CPU   | the CPU is not supported (minimum ISA is SSE4.1)      |

-: Possible error codes, i.e. valid named constants of type `OSPError`.
+: Possible error codes, i.e., valid named constants of type `OSPError`.

 These error codes are either directly return by some API functions, or are recorded to be later queried by the application via